 10. Cook His Favorite Meal

-Whether it's a yummy barbecue or tasty takeout, he'll be sure to appreciate being the one to pick what's for dinner.
+Whether it's a yummy cookout barbecue or tasty takeout, he'll be sure to appreciate being the one to pick what's for dinner.
+Don't forget to finish off the meal with a tasty dessert like brownies or root beer floats.

 11. Host a Father's Day At-Home Beer or Wine Tasting